TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 permalink: '/webapp-authentication-keycloak-OAuth2-proxy-nginx-ingress-kubernetes'
 ---

+In this post we'll setup a generic solution which allows us to add authentication via Keycloak to any application, simply by adding an ingress annotation.
+This gives us a much more extendable and secure alternative to basic auth.

+<!--more-->

 Many third party applications we run on Kubernetes will already support either OIDC or LDAP based login.
 Some however will not.
 In addition we may wish to deploy our own applications and use Keycloak to manage access to them without going through the work of adding OIDC or LDAP integration to them.

-In this post we'll use OAuth2 Proxy to add authentication to a simple Ruby application.
+We'll use OAuth2 Proxy to add authentication to a simple Ruby application.
 We'll then go one step further and get information about the logged in user and their group membership from within our web application.
 In it's simplest form, this would allow us to protect internal admin applications.
 In a more complete setup, we could setup a "customers" realm within Keycloak and delegate all of our authentication and authorization to Keycloak.

-We'll be able to add this authentication using simple ingress annotations on the ingress definitions, making this a great alternative to basic auth on Kubernetes.
+We'll be using a generic OIDC adapter for OAuth2 Proxy, so while this tutorial focusses on Keycloak, this should be applicable to any OIDC capable identity provider.

 Note that OAuth2 Proxy is the [suggested replacement](https://www.keycloak.org/2020/08/sunsetting-louketo-project.adoc) for Keycloaks Gatekeeper / Louketo project which reached EOL in August 2020.

-<!--more-->

 {% include kubernetes-sso/contents.html active="webapp" %}